google/rekall/docs/Manual/Plugins/General/ConvertProfile.md

 to be able to analyze a memory image of the Linux kernel.

-The `convert_profile` plugin converts profiles other formats to the standard JSON format used by Relall.
+The `convert_profile` plugin converts profiles other formats to the standard JSON format used by Rekall.
 There are two main use cases:

 1. If you have an old Volatility profile, this plugin will parse that.